liwen666/java_linux_hadoop/linux/src/main/java/com/java/hadoop/mysql/mysql.md

 mysql>
-GRANT ALL on maxwell.* to 'maxwell'@'%' identified by 'root';
+ GRANT ALL on maxwell.* to 'query'@'%' identified by 'query';
- GRANT SELECT, REPLICATION CLIENT, REPLICATION SLAVE on *.* to 'maxwell'@'%';
+ GRANT SELECT, REPLICATION CLIENT, REPLICATION SLAVE on *.* to 'query'@'%';
  FLUSH PRIVILEGES;